 GPU Optimized Monte Carlo (GOMC)

 GOMC is open-source software for simulating molecular systems using the Metropolis Monte Carlo algorithm.
-The software has been written in object oriented C++, and uses OpenMP and NVIDIA CUDA to allow for execution on multi-core CPU and GPU architectures.
-GOMC employs widely-used simulation file types (PDB, PSF, CHARMM-style parameter files) .
+The software has been written in object-oriented C++, and uses OpenMP and NVIDIA CUDA to allow for execution on multicore CPU and GPU architectures, respectively.
+GOMC employs widely-used simulation file types (PDB, PSF, CHARMM-style parameter files).
 GOMC can be used to study vapor–liquid equilibria, adsorption in porous materials, surfactant self-assembly, and condensed phase structure for complex molecules.
-To learn more about GOMC, please refer to our documentation and recently published GOMC paper.
+To learn more about GOMC, please refer to our documentation and our most recently published description of the GOMC software.

 Ensembles